garrandall/popular-music-data/tracks/my-love-the-dream-mariah-carey.md

 They hatin on us and you should know why
 But who’s be lovin you lately?
 Who’s willing to go half on the baby?
-Who ooo ooo’s trying to flag our ship?
+Who oo oo’s trying to flag our ship?
 They just tryin to get the love you give
 But baby

 Tell me what they know about my love (my love)

 So they don’t understand why I'll never leave you